citp/privacy-policy-historical/b/bi/bio/biologists.org.md

 ### 11\.
 Changes to this privacy policy

 We keep our privacy policy under regular review and will post any updates on this webpage.
-This privacy policy was last updated in May 2018.
+This privacy policy was last updated in October 2019.